Corporate Legal Services Tel (213) 739-8287 Fax (213) 480-7724 October 21, 2016

 A One of the biggest risks for a cooperating agent in this situation is the potential for becoming an inadvertent agent for the seller.
 You will want to make it clear to the seller that, even though you may perform some tasks ordinarily done by the listing agent, you are not his agent but are performing them for the exclusive benefit of your buyer.
 To assist you in this regard, through its Standard Forms, C.A.R. has created the "Seller Non-Agency Agreement" (SNA) [C.A.R. has also created a “Buyer Non-Agency Agreement” (BNA) which would apply in other scenarios].

-A Because cooperating brokers who sell the listings of such limited service brokers may find it necessary to perform duties ordinarily performed by so-called "full service” brokers, an MLS, in its discretion, may adopt a "disclosure rule" where limited service listings are identified in the MLS.
-To that end, C.A.R. includes such a disclosure rule in its Model MLS Rules.
-These Model "Scope of Service" Rules (7.2.1 and 7.2.2) require a listing broker to disclose in the MLS if he or she will not perform some or all of the following tasks:
+A Because cooperating brokers who sell the listings of such limited service brokers may find it necessary to perform duties ordinarily performed by so-called "full service” brokers, the C.A.R.
+Model MLS Rules have adopted a "disclosure rule" where limited service and entry only listings are identified in the MLS.
+These Model "Scope of Service" Rules (Sections 7.2.1 and 7.2.2) require a listing broker to disclose in the MLS if he or she will not perform some or all of the following tasks:

 (a) provide cooperating brokers with any additional information regarding the property not already displayed in the MLS but instead gives cooperating brokers authority to contact the seller(s) directly for further information;